 Similarly, you should choose a rug with rubber padding for a slippery floor so that it won’t move around and block the movement of the chair wheels.

 At this point, some of you may be wondering if you should use an area rug for a carpeted floor.
-And the answer would be yes, as carpeted floors usually have a smooth surface that can help the wheels glide.
+The answer would be yes, as carpeted floors usually have a smooth surface that can help the wheels glide.

 4. Use Leftover Foam Material